 Asthma self-management education should be provided to family members and carers of wheezy children 5 years and younger when wheeze is suspected to be caused by asthma.
-An educational program should sextend younger when wheeze is suspected to be caused by asthma.
 An educational program should contain:

-- A basic explanation about asthma and the factors that influence it - Training about correct inhalation technique - Information on the importance of the child's adherence to the prescribed medication regimer - A written asthma action plan.
+- A basic explanation about asthma and the factors that influence it - · Training about correct inhalation technique - Information on the importance of the child's adherence to the prescribed medication regimen - A written asthma action plan.

-Crucial to a successful asthma education program are a partnership between patient/caler and health care providers, with a high level of agreement regarding the goals of treatment for the child, and intensive follow-up (Evidence D).
+Crucial to a successful asthma education program are a partnership between patient/carer and health care providers, with a high level of agreement regarding the goals of treatment for the child, and intensive follow-up (Evidence D).
 16